Trilochan Sastry

-Prof. Trilochan Sastry was formerly the Dean (Academics) at Indian Institute of Management, Bangalore.
-He is also a political activist, chairman of the Association for Democratic Reforms, and a frontline leader of the Right to Information campaign.
+Trilochan Sastry is the Chairman, Founder Member and Trustee of the Association for Democratic Reforms.
+He was formerly the Dean at Indian Institute of Management, Bangalore, (from 2008 to 2011), and now, he is a faculty in faculty member in the Decision Sciences Area there.
+He is also the Founder & Secretary of the Centre for Collective Development (CCD) and the Founder of Farmveda.

 Education

-Sastry obtained his Bachelors in Technology from IIT Delhi and a Post Graduate Diploma in Management from IIM Ahmedabad.
-Afterwards, he obtained his PhD from MIT, USA.
+He pursued BTech in Electrical Engineering from IIT, Delhi, an MBA from the Indian Institute of Management (IIM), Ahmedabad, and a Ph.D. in Operations Research from Massachusetts Institute of Technology (MIT), USA.

 Academic career

-Sastry is a professor of Quantitative Methods and Information Systems at IIMB since 2003, and as of 2012, also teaches a course on Social Entrepreneurship.
 Prior to joining IIMB, he was a professor at Indian Institute of Management, Ahmedabad.
 Prof. Trilochan Sastry is conferred with Satyendra K Dubey Memorial Award from IIT Kanpur (2011–12) for his contributions to bringing about transparency in public life.

-Other major positions which he has held are:
+Other major positions which he held were: